 If you buy a pre-assembled expansion bay HD, the price is near the cost of the Firewire portable drive).
 However that's what that this article is for, to show you how you can save over $$$ by doing it yourself.

 This article uses a Toshiba 18GB, 1MB cache model purchased from OWC.
-[Note: a faster 20GB IBM Drive from OWC is $209.95 as of late 2000].
-The Xcarét kit was bought directly from MCE for $149.95 (shipping is extra on both items).
+The Xcarét kit was bought directly from MCE for $149.95 (April 2000) - shipping is extra on both items.

-For the Lombard/Pismo models, the drive should have a max height of 12.5mm or less (IBM's current 25GB model is too tall, but their just announced 32GB model is only 12.5mm high, with 5400 RPM speed and 2MB cache!).
-[Update: See the IDE Articles page for links to Powerbook install guides and performance tests on the IBM 32GB and 20GB Travelstar drives.]
+For the Lombard/Pismo models, the drive should have a max height of 12.5mm or less (IBM's current 25GB model is too tall, but their 32GB model is 12.5mm high, with 5400 RPM speed and 2MB cache).
+[The IDE Articles page has Powerbook install guides and performance tests on the IBM 32GB and 20GB Travelstar drives too.]

 Getting Started with the MCE Expansion Bay Kit